browserengineering/book/book/visual-effects.md

 ```

 Now let's implement `CircleMask`  in terms of destination-in compositing.
 It
-creates a new source canvas via `saveLayer` (and at the same time specifying a
+creates a new source surface via `saveLayer` (and at the same time specifying a
 `kDstIn` blend mode for when it is drawn into the backdrop), then draws a
 circle in white (or really any opaque color, it's only the alpha channel that
 matters) and increments the restore count.

 ``` {.python}
 class CircleMask: